zng-ui/zng/crates/cargo-zng/README.md

 ## `fmt`

-Formats the code with `cargo fmt` and formats Zng macros and some other braced macros.
+Formats the code with `rustfmt` and formats Zng macros and some other braced macros.

 <!--do doc --readme do zng fmt --help -->
 ```console